Zilliqa/ZIP/zips/zip-11.md

 The rationale behind introducing a minimum stake amount for delegators is to ensure that the staked reward is not less than the gas paid to withdraw it.

+ZIP-11 also introduces an _unbonding period_ for stake withdrawals.
+Once a delegator has made a request for her stake withdrawal, she will have to wait for the unbonding period (proposed to be roughly 2 weeks) to expire.
+Post expiry of the unbonding period, the delegator may claim back the tokens which get moved from the contract to the delegator's address.

+There is no unbonding period for reward withdrawals though.
+Any reward earned through staking can be withdrawn as soon as they have been distributed.

 ## Verifier

 The role of the verifier in ZIP-11 is the same as the one in ZIP-3.
 The